 S&P/BMV IPC daily candlestick chart

-Mexico’s equity market had a genuinely bad day on July 7, and for once the story was easy to read — the S&P/BMV IPC fell 1.17% to 66,675, a broad decline led by the airport operators and the copper heavyweight Grupo Mexico.
+Mexico’s equity market had a genuinely bad day on July 7, and for once the story was easy to read.
+The S&P/BMV IPC fell 1.17% to 66,675, a broad decline led by the airport operators and the copper heavyweight Grupo Mexico.

 This was not the quiet, flat tape of recent sessions.
-The losses were concentrated in two identifiable sectors, and the breadth of the drop pulled the benchmark down more than a full percentage point.
+The losses were concentrated in two clear sectors, and the breadth of the drop pulled the benchmark down more than a full percentage point.

 The peso, meanwhile, did what it has done all week: almost nothing.
-USD/MXN held at 17.51, near the strong end of its range, telling foreign desks that this was a stock-picking problem, not a Mexico problem.
+USD/MXN held at 17.51, near the strong end of its range, telling foreign desks this was a stock-picking problem, not a Mexico problem.

 Assessment — A sector-led dip, not a peso event HIGH

-The evidence points to a narrow, fundamentals-driven pullback rather than a macro rupture: the airports fell on hard traffic data, mining gave back Friday’s gains, and the peso barely twitched.
-With the IPC still 6.9% below its 52-week high and consolidating within range, the variable to watch is Wednesday’s June inflation print, which could reset Banxico expectations and the peso’s carry appeal.
+With the IPC still 6.9% below its 52-week high and consolidating within range, the variable to watch is Wednesday’s June inflation print.
+That reading could reset Banxico expectations and the peso’s carry appeal.

 02 The day’s numbers